 p>LONDON (AlertNet) - Severe flooding in southern Mozambique has affected a quarter of a million people, while heavy rains are pounding the north of the country and a tropical cyclone threatens the island of Madagascar, the United Nations said on Wednesday.

-Floods that started around 10 days ago have killed at least 48 people in the south of Mozambique, and 146,000 people are still being housed in temporary shelters in the Limpopo Basin, the United Nations said in an update.
-Government officials put the death toll at 80.
+Floods that started around 10 days ago have killed at least 48 people in the south of Mozambique, and 146,000 people are still being housed in temporary shelters in the Limpopo Basin, the United Nations said in an update

 The rains in this area have stopped for the time being, and the floodwaters are slowly subsiding.

 "Still, many have lost everything in the floods and will thus require continued humanitarian assistance," the U.N. report said.
 Reaching some areas is still a problem, with many roads and bridges washed away, it added.

 Meanwhile, there is a high risk of further flooding along southern Africa's east coast, particularly in northern Mozambique and Madagascar, it warned.
 A low pressure system in the Mozambique Channel is bringing heavy rains that have damaged houses and affected around 500 people in north Mozambique.

 "Mozambique, in dealing with the floods in the south, is already stretched to capacity, therefore additional flooding in the north could have serious humanitarian implications," the U.N. bulletin said.

 To make matters worse, Tropical Cyclone Felleng is moving parallel to the east coast of Madagascar and is forecast to bring heavy rains to that part of the island over the coming three to four days.
 Flooding is expected, according to the U.N. report.